Discover delicious and nutritious recipes for satisfying snacks and wholesome sweet treats to enjoy alongside our January 2018 Healthy Diet Plan.

 Fresh orange lollies

-These use whole orange, rather than just the juice, along with fresh pear — and if you don't mind a bit of texture, you can leave the skins on the pears.
-These vegan lollies are low-fat, low-calorie, gluten-free and rich in vitamin C. They also provide one of your five-a-day.
+Use whole orange, rather than just the juice, along with fresh pear in our lollies — and if you don't mind a bit of texture, you can leave the skins on the pears.
+These are low-fat, low-calorie, gluten-free and rich in vitamin C. They also provide one of your five-a-day.

 Basil & olive eggs